 open/close all folders

 - In Hellboy, Liz and HB were friends who got along well in the first movie.
-In Hellboy II, they're at each others throats and arguing until Liz literally explodes.
+In Hellboy II: The Golden Army, they're at each others throats and arguing until Liz literally explodes.

 - In her defense, she finds out she's pregnant very early in the film, so her stress could be down to hormones and trying to deal with the fact.

 - A major part of When Harry Met Sally....
 Though they weren't fighting over petty things as much as rehashing things to figure out how they work as a couple.
 Still an example but not as petty as other versions.

 - In the fourth The Sisterhood of the Traveling Pants, this happens between Tibby and Brian.
 They had become a couple at the end of the previous summer, but didn't have sex until the beginning of the next summer.
 After a mishap with a condom, Tibby believes she may be pregnant and promptly freaks out.
 They don't fight so much as she refuses to talk to him.

 - Happened before Cyber Joly Drim starts, but the protagonist's husband remains blissfully oblivious.